insinfo/galileo/packages/gitbook/guides/rendering-views.md

 ### ViewGenerator

-Angel declares the following typedef:
+Galileo declares the following typedef:

 ```dart
 /// A function that asynchronously generates a view from the given path and data.